IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 **Important**: the email address specified here will be eventually used to receive email notifications by the OpenWhisk actions - make sure it is valid.

 ## Create MQTT feed provider
-Since there isn't a single multitenant MQTT event producer available as a package on OpenWhisk today, we need to set up a proxy application that will subscribe to an MQTT topic, and in turn invoke our OpenWhisk action on new messages.
+Since there isn't a single multi-tenant MQTT event producer available as a package on OpenWhisk today, we need to set up a proxy application that will subscribe to an MQTT topic, and in turn invoke our OpenWhisk action on new messages.

 ### Start up an instance of the MQTT feed consumer as a Cloud Foundry app
 * Download the [`cf` CLI](https://console.ng.bluemix.net/docs/cli/index.html#cli) and [connect to Bluemix](https://console.ng.bluemix.net/docs/cfapps/ee.html#ee_cf).
 * Clone this repository, change to the `feeds/cf/mqtt` directory, update the `manifest.yml` file (provide a unique host and the name of the Cloudant service) and then use `cf push` to deploy it to Bluemix.
 Also, set this hostname in `local.env` as the `$CF_PROXY_HOST` value.
-For example, "openfridge-of".
+For example, "openfridge", but remember that it must be globally unique.
 * You can verify the app is deployed and ready by browsing to `http://$CF_PROXY_HOST.mybluemix.net/`.

 ## Next steps